matatata/fostex_d2424lv_modding/README.md

 ## IDE <-> Compact Flash Card?

-The logical alternative would be to try an IDE SSD so that no translation of protocols is needed.
-But IDE drives are hard to find, expensive and not very fast in terms of transfer rates anyway.
-So before risking another disappointment I looked around for a cheaper alternative.
+I looked around for a cheaper alternative.
 I realized that compact flash cards basically are (E)-IDE disks and that there exist IDE<->CF-card adapters.
 They more or less are passive devices that simply adapt the connectors.
 I bought the startech unit which had good reviews and comes in a nice form factor:
 ![](img/35baycf2ide.d.jpg)

 I built it into a caddy and used the top IDE1 bay for it: